cujojs/curl/README.md

 curl.js also supports *unwrapped* CommonJS modules (and node.js modules) via the cjsm11 module loader.
-To use this module loader for a package, say Backbone, you would provide it to a package's config, like this:
+To use this module loader for a package, say Backbone, you would provide it to a package config, like this:

 ```javascript
 curl.config({